steveshogren/hugo-blog/content/page/training.md

 [Kata Catalog](http://codingdojo.org/cgi-bin/index.pl?KataCatalogue).
 We
 recommend KataTennis, KataRomanNumerals, and KataBowling.

 For the rest of the course, we recommend you do **thirty minutes of kata practice every day**.
 Redo the same kata multiple times, until you can do it effortlessly in both Python and Javascript.
-Each time commit the work to GitHub, as it will continue to add to your online portfolio.
+Commit each kata to GitHub, as it will continue to add to your online portfolio.

 ### Step 3 - Concrete Foundations